rdmcan/Portfolio/Readme.txt

             git push -u origin master
 The -u option add an upstream (tracking) reference

-After auhtenticate your github is ready
+After auhtenticate your github is ready.

 Clone a repository from github to local machine:
 ------------------------------------------------
 In guthub click in Code -> local
 Copy the HTTPS address
 finally, execute